 There was an X-ray unit in the surgery.
 There were suitable arrangements in place to ensure the safety of the equipment.
 We saw a log to show that the X-ray machines were maintained and the most recent examination in took place in March 2017 and they were awaiting a certificate.
 We saw a radiation protection file which contained the name of the Radiation Protection Advisor but there was no identified Radiation Protection Supervisor.
 The file contained the necessary records relating to the X-ray equipment.
 There was a critical examination pack for each X-ray set along with maintenance logs and a copy of the local rules.
-The local rules describe the operating procedures for the area where X-rays are taken and the amount of radiation required to achieve a good image.

 There was no evidence of a Health and Safety Executive (HSE) notification and the dentist said that they would make sure a notification was made.
-The service had a system of manual X-rays and the developing machine was in a room next to the decontamination room.
-We found this room was cluttered.
-Developer and fixer were disposed of safely.
+The service had a system of digital x-rays.
 We saw records of audits of the radiographs.